huggingface/diffusers/docs/source/en/api/pipelines/flux.md

 ### Canny Control

-**Note:** `black-forest-labs/Flux.1-Canny-dev` is not a ControlNet model.
+**Note:** `black-forest-labs/Flux.1-Canny-dev` is _not_ a [`ControlNetModel`] model.
 ControlNet models are a separate component from the UNet/Transformer whose residuals are added to the actual underlying model.
 Canny Control is an alternate architecture that achieves effectively the same results as a ControlNet model would, by using channel-wise concatenation with input control condition and ensuring the transformer learns structure control by following the condition as closely as possible.

 ```python
 import torch